 In May 1865, immediately following the assassination of President Lincoln, President Andrew Johnson and his administration created a plan for Reconstruction, which became known as Presidential Reconstruction.
 Here, several of the provisions of Johnson’s plan are laid out.
-This is Handout 5.4 (p.
-95) of The Reconstruction Era and the Fragility of Democracy.

 - Former Confederates who pledged loyalty to the Union received amnesty and pardon; all of their property was restored, except slaves but including any land that had been provided to freedpeople in the closing months of the war.